MarcoIeni/release-plz/website/docs/config.md

 Path to the [git-cliff] configuration file.
 If unspecified, release-plz uses the [keep a changelog](https://keepachangelog.com/en/1.1.0/) format.
-You can learn more in the [changelog format](changelog-format.md) section.

 :::warning
 This field is deprecated.